lei-zhang/rl_cmdstanr/README.md

   ├─ stanfits   # to save fitted objects
 ```

 [{CmdStanR}](https://mc-stan.org/cmdstanr/articles/cmdstanr.html) is a lightweight interface to [Stan](https://mc-stan.org/) for R users that provides an alternative to the traditional [{RStan}](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) interface.
 It employs the most updated functionalities in [cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html) and provides nicer tools to operate the posterior.
+In addition, it seems that [{CmdStanR}](https://mc-stan.org/cmdstanr/articles/cmdstanr.html) is the only interface that supports [multithreading](https://mc-stan.org/users/documentation/case-studies/reduce_sum_tutorial.html).
+See [here for a comparison] (https://mc-stan.org/cmdstanr/articles/cmdstanr.html#comparison-with-rstan) between [{CmdStanR}](https://mc-stan.org/cmdstanr/articles/cmdstanr.html) and [{RStan}](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).

 For researchers using computational modeling to understand cognition, if you have used [{RStan}](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) and now consider switching to [{CmdStanR}](https://mc-stan.org/cmdstanr/articles/cmdstanr.html), here is a short tutorial for you.
 In essence, all your \*.stan models stay intact, and all you need to change is the wrapper function where you call stan models.